lazorfuzz/python-hacklib/README.md

 # For form-based logins, returns HTML whether login works or not.
 # Returns False if resulting page has the same URL as the login page
-if htmldata and 'incorrect' not in htmldata:
+if htmldata and 'try again' not in htmldata:
     print 'Login Success'
 ```
 Simple Dictionary Attack using AuthClient: